Iowa, Utah Pass Religious Freedom Restoration Acts

-Iowa’s Religious Freedom Restoration Act bolsters free exercise protections for individuals, churches and religious institutions.
+Iowa, Utah bolster free exercise protections for individuals, churches, and religious institutions.

 Iowa’s statute is intended “(t)o restore the compelling governmental interest test and to guarantee its application in all cases where the free exercise of religion is substantially burdened by state action.”

-Individuals, churches, and religious institutions can seek the law’s protections when they believe their free exercise rights under the US Constitution have been “substantially burdened by state action.”
+Individuals, churches, and religious institutions in these states can seek these protections when they believe their free exercise rights under the US Constitution have been substantially burdened by government actions at the local or state levels.

-The wording echoes language used in the 1993 Religious Freedom Restoration Act (RFRA).
+The wording in both laws echoes language used in the 1993 Religious Freedom Restoration Act (RFRA).

-The federal act came in response to a controversial US Supreme Court decision.
+The federal act, passed nearly unanimously, came in response to a controversial US Supreme Court decision.

 The Court’s 1990 ruling in Employment Division v.
 Smith established a lower judicial standard for reviewing neutral, generally applicable laws, even when those laws substantially burden religious exercise.
 The resulting effect was a harder legal path for religious parties to defend their free exercise rights, prompting Congress to respond.